ORNL/kelvin/docs/AddingConstitutiveRelations.md

 The ConstitutiveRelationship interface is defined in ConstitutiveRelationship.h.
 This class can be implemented by creating a subclass of an existing implementation, or starting from scratch.
 For a new constitutive relationship - called AwesomeRelationship for simplicity - create separate AwesomeRelationship.h and Awesome.cpp relationships in the source directory, as well as AwesomeRelationshipTest.cpp in the test directory.
 The src/HydrostaticCR* files are good examples of how to do this.

+Strain Rate
+===

+The strain rate is computed in the updateStrainRate() function of a constitutive relationship.
+This function takes as its arguments references to the grid and material points.
+Strain rates are stored directly on the material points and grid values can be used as needed in the computation.

+Stress
+===

+The stress is computed in the updateStress() function of a constitutive relationship.
+Like updateStrainRate(), this function takes as its arguments references to the grid and material points.
+Also like strain rates, stresses are stored directly on the material points and grid values can be used as needed in the computation.

 Registering with the Constitutive Relationship Service ==